dqops/dqo/docs/dqo-concepts/running-data-quality-checks.md

 ---
-title: How to run data quality checks with filters
+title: How to Run Data Quality Checks - Examples and Best Practices
 ---
-# How to run data quality checks with filters
+# How to Run Data Quality Checks - Examples and Best Practices
-Read this guide to learn how to run data quality checks in DQOps and what filtering options are available to run only the checks you want.
+Read this guide to learn how to run data quality checks and how to filter target connections, datasets, columns, quality dimensions or data quality checks.

 ## Overview